-- (a) Inspection.
-The DCRM Director or his designee shall have the right to make reasonable inspections of the out-of-doors portions of a permitted project site at any reasonable time in order to assess compliance with the CRM permit and its conditions. - (b) Timing and Duration. - (1) Permitted physical development of the project site subject to a CRM permit shall begin within the time frame specified for project commencement on the permit.
+(a) Inspection.
+The DCRM Director or his designee shall have the right to make reasonable inspections of the out-of-doors portions of a permitted project site at any reasonable time in order to assess compliance with the CRM permit and its conditions.

+(b) Timing and Duration.

+(1) Permitted physical development of the project site subject to a CRM permit shall begin within the time frame specified for project commencement on the permit.
 The maximum time allowed for project commencement shall be one year.
-The construction of the project shall be completed within the time frame specified on the permit for project completion.
-The maximum time allowed for construction shall be three years unless it can be demonstrated that the construction requires additional time.
-Upon project completion, the permittee shall deliver a completion certificate to the DCRM Office that issued the permit.
-If the construction is not completed within the time frame specified in the permit, the permit condition specifying expiration will be reviewed by the DCRM Director who may extend or amend the permit condition for good cause. - (2) All conditions attached to the permit shall be of perpetual validity unless action is taken to amend, suspend, revoke or otherwise modify the CRM permit.
+The project shall be completed within the time frame specified on the permit for project completion.
+The maximum time allowed for project completion shall be three years unless it can be demonstrated the scope of the project requires additional time for construction purposes (only).
+Upon project completion, the permittee shall deliver a completion certificate to the CRM Office.
+If the project is not completed within the time frame specified in the permit, the permit will be reviewed by the DCRM Director who will do one of the following:

-- (c) Duty to Inform.
+- (i) Extend or amend the permit; or - (ii) Terminate the permit. - (2) If the DCRM Director grants an extension of the permit, a fee equaling fifty percent of the original permit fee shall be assessed.
+The DCRM Director shall have the discretion to waive this fee if the project has been substantially completed.
+Substantial completion means the project is over seventy-five percent structurally complete as certified by a CNMI licensed architect or engineer. - (3) All conditions attached to the permit shall be of perpetual validity unless action is taken to amend, suspend, revoke or otherwise modify the CRM permit. - (c) Duty to Inform.
 The CRM permit holder, whether it be the applicant or a successor in interest, shall be required to notify the DCRM Director in writing if he/she has knowledge that any information in the CRM permit application was untrue at the time of its submission or if he/she has knowledge of any unforeseen adverse environmental impacts of the permitted project.
-A CRM permit holder shall further have the duty to inform any successor in interest of the permit granted and the conditions attached thereto, if any; and the successor in interest shall, within five days thereafter, advise the DCRM Office of his/her interest in writing. - (d) Compliance with Other Law(s).
+A CRM permit holder shall further have the duty to inform any successor in interest of the permit granted and the conditions attached thereto, if any; and the successor in interest shall, within five days thereafter, advise the CRM Office of his/her interest in writing. - (d) Compliance with Other Law(s).
 The CRM permit is valid only if the permitted project is otherwise lawful and in compliance with other necessary governmental permits. - (e) The following conditions will be included in every permit involving construction of any kind: - (1) The permittee shall be responsible for preventing discharge of construction site chemicals through the proper use of best management practices as described in the document Construction Site Chemical and Material Control Handbook for the following activities: material delivery and storage; material use, spill prevention and control; hazardous waste management; concrete waste management; vehicle and equipment cleaning, maintenance and fueling; and - (2) Where appropriate, the project shall preserve, enhance, or establish buffers along surface water bodies and their tributaries.

-§15-10-615 Insurance Condition
+§§ 15-10-615 Insurance Condition